 - o Sub-Type is set to 7.
-If multiple instances appear in the same OMNI option the first is processed and all others are ignored. - o Sub-Length is set to N. - o A set of Geo Coordinates up to 255 octets in length (format TBD).
+If multiple instances appear in the same OMNI option the first is processed and all others are ignored. - o Sub-Length is set to N (i.e., the length of the encoded Geo Coordinates). - o A set of Geo Coordinates up to 255 octets in length (format TBD).
 Includes Latitude/Longitude at a minimum; may also include additional attributes such as altitude, heading, speed, etc.).

-9.1.9.
+10.1.9.
 DHCP Unique Identifier (DUID)